show/hide section »

 Phillip Freeman, trombone

-Phillip Freeman joined the Houston Symphony in September 2007 as the orchestra's bass trombonist.
-Prior to his appointment to the HSO he was an active freelance musician, performing in a broad range of classical and commercial settings.
-In addition to performing with the Sarasota Opera Orchestra for six seasons, he has also performed with Chicago's Grant Park Music Festival Orchestra, the Sarasota Orchestra, the San Antonio Symphony, and the Houston Ballet on tenor and bass trombone, euphonium, and bass trumpet.
+Freeman has been the bass trombonist of the Houston Symphony since 2007, before which he was a member of the Sarasota Opera orchestra.
+He has performed with Orchestre Symphonique de Montréal, Chicago's Grant Park Music Festival Orchestra, the Sarasota Orchestra, the San Antonio Symphony, and the Houston Ballet on tenor and bass trombone, euphonium, and bass trumpet.

 David Kirk, tuba